-(1) Philippe Chave meets the independence requirements under Regulation 52-110 respecting Audit Committees.
-He is however considered to have a material relationship with the Corporation due to his position as Chief Executive Officer of the Corporation's largest customer.
+i.
+Philippe Chave meets the independence requirements under Regulation 52-110 respecting Audit Committees.
+However, he is considered to have a material relationship with the Corporation due to his position as co-Chief Executive Officer of the Corporation's largest customer.

-As of the date hereof, the directors of the Corporation, as a group, beneficially own, or exercise control or direction, directly or indirectly, over 3,075,771 Common Shares, or 8.4% of the outstanding Common Shares.
+As of the date hereof, the directors of the Corporation, as a group, beneficially own, or exercise control or direction, directly or indirectly, over 3,234,013 Common Shares, or 7.6% of the outstanding Common Shares.